lyon-fnal/centos-gm2-dev/README.md

 You can even start the VNC server from your host directly with

 ```
-vagrant ssh -- vncserver -geometry 1400x900 -autokill &
+vagrant ssh -- vncserver -geometry 2880x1800 -autokill &
 ```

-Note that the geometry is for a generic screen.
-You may need to play with it to get the VNC screen the right size.
-Setting the gometry option above seems to set the maximum geometry in the VM (use the System -> Preferences -> Display option within the VNC desktop to adjust further).
-Other good geometries may be `-geometry 2560x1600` (for a Mac Book Pro Retina display) and `-geometry 2560x1440` (for a Thunderbolt display).
+Note that the geometry above is appropriate for a Mac laptop retina display.
+You may need to play with it to get the VNC screen the right size for you.
+Setting the gometry option above seems to set the maximum geometry in the VM (use the System -> Preferences -> Display option within the VM desktop to adjust further).
+Another good geometry may be`-geometry 2560x1440` (for a Thunderbolt display).
 Turning on Scaling in the VNC viewer will help as well.
+You can adjust things like font size from within the VM desktiop with System -> Preferences -> Appearance menu.

 Note that if you run `vncserver` on a Fermilab machine, you should **always** use the `-localhost` flag to restrict access to the VNC server.
 You do not need that here as VirtualBox will prevent outside access to your VNC server on the VM.